AdobeDocs/experience-platform.en/help/web-sdk/identity/first-party-device-ids.md

 See the [datastreams documentation](../../datastreams/configure.md) for detailed information on how to configure a datastream.

 When configuring your datastream, enable the **[!UICONTROL First Party ID Cookie]** option.
-This setting tells the Edge Network to refer to a specified cookie when looking up a first-party device ID, rather than looking up this value in the [identity map](#identityMap).
+This setting tells the Edge Network to refer to a specified cookie when looking up a first-party device ID, instead of looking up this value in the [identity map](#identityMap).

 See the documentation on [first-party cookies](https://experienceleague.adobe.com/docs/core-services/interface/administration/ec-cookies/cookies-first-party.html) for more details on how they work with Adobe Experience Cloud.

 ![Platform UI image showing the datastream configuration highlighting the First Party ID Cookie setting](../assets/first-party-id-datastreams.png)

-When enabling this setting, you must provide the name of the cookie where the ID is expected to be stored.
+When enabling this setting, you must provide the name of the cookie where the [!DNL FPID] is expected to be stored.

 When you use first-party IDs, you cannot perform third-party ID syncs.
 Third-party ID syncs rely on the [!DNL Visitor ID] service and the `UUID` generated by that service.
 When using the first-party ID functionality, the [!DNL ECID] is generated without the use of the [!DNL Visitor ID] service, which makes third-party ID syncs impossible.